LautaroChioli/LautaroChioli/README.md

-### Hi there 👋

-## :books: I'm Lautaro Chioli, a Computer Science student at the University of Buenos Aires
+Computer Science student at the University of Buenos Aires

 <br>